anPerger/pandas_challenge/README.md

 # pandas_challenge

-Analysis of schools with datasets of school information and individual students found in Jupyter notebook
+Data exploration of schools with datasets of school information and individual students found in Jupyter notebook and additional analysis found in text file.